 This quarter’s Eagle’s Nest highlights three of the major trends we are seeing today, including:

 Sales activity was limited in 2020 due to the uncertainty caused by COVID-19; but, today’s market activity seems to indicate that the uncertainty has passed.
 Austin is experiencing a steady increase in transaction volume as we hit mid-year.

 The most notable transaction this quarter was Kilroy Realty Corp.’s purchase of Indeed Tower for $580 million (roughly $800/sf).
 Based in California, Kilroy is a newcomer to the Austin market and purchased the property in an off-market transaction from Trammell Crow.
 John Kilroy, the company’s chairman and CEO, stated in a press release that Indeed Tower is “arguably the best building in Austin,” and “creates a value-add opportunity through lease-up in an office market that is strengthening.”

-Along with this, we’re also seeing increased investor interest in purchasing new construction, whether the building is leased or not.
-Projects like Foundry I and II, Centro, and Bouldin Creek are all good examples of projects catching the eyes of investors looking for decent returns in a market that has relatively few properties for sale.
+Along with this, we’re also seeing increased commercial real estate investor interest in purchasing new construction, whether the building is leased or not.
+Projects like Foundry I and II, Centro, and Bouldin Creek are all good examples of projects catching the eyes of commercial real estate investors looking for decent returns in a market that has relatively few properties for sale.
 It will be interesting to see how this trend continues to develop through the remainder of the year.

 Subleases Coming Off the Market